cml87/SpringCore_111_forJenkins/README.md

     public void greet(){  System.out.println("Hello there!");  }
 }
 ```
-In the main() we will in invoke this as
+In the main() we would normally invoke with:
 ```java
         // invoking through the interface
         Person p = new PersonImp();